nikasakandelidze/aws-journey/vpc/buildingVpc/buildingVpc.md

 transit gateway and want to isolate private subnets and ec2 instances in them, we can easily configure private subnet's reoute table to only support destination with same cidr as subnet ( or vpc-s cidr for same cidr as vpc ) and target to local, which means that only elements from within subnet/vpc can talk to each other.

+Basically if route of subnet doesn't have forwarding to transit gateway as a record in route table it can't communicate over transit gateway, even if some other subnet in same vpc has it.